chriyocc/assignment/REPORT.md

 This server includes built-in random fault simulation to test client resilience:

-1. **Packet Loss Testing**: Server randomly drops a packets
+1. **Packet Loss Testing**

+   Server randomly drops a packetsClient automatic retry 3 attempts.
-   Example output:
+   The client automatically retries up to three times when it detects an invalid or missing response.

+   **Example output:**

    `server.py`